-In line with the national curriculum 2014, the curriculum at Millfields aims to ensure that all pupils: gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past; are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement; begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups.
+In line with the national curriculum, the history curriculum at Millfields aims to ensure that all pupils, regardless of ability, gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+Our history lessons stimulate pupils’ curiosity to know more about the past; they are encouraged to ask perceptive questions, think critically, weigh evidence, compare a range of primary and secondary sources, and develop perspective and judgement.
+This enables them to begin to understand the complexity of people’s lives, the process of change, the diversity of our own society and others, and relationships between different groups.